Kaunas: Interwar Lithuania

 At the time, Kaunas had a Jewish population of 35,000–40,000, about one quarter of the city's total population.
 Jews made up much of the city's commercial, artisan, and professional sectors.
 Kaunas was a centre of Jewish learning, and the yeshiva in Slobodka (Vilijampolė) was one of Europe's most prestigious institutes of higher Jewish learning.
 Kaunas had a rich and varied Jewish culture.
 There were almost 100 Jewish organizations, 40 synagogues, many Yiddish schools, 4 Hebrew high schools, a Jewish hospital, and scores of Jewish-owned businesses.
 It was also an important Zionist centre.

 As a result of the local government elections in 1919, 30 Poles, 22 Jews, 12 Lithuanians, 6 Germans and 1 Russian were elected to the 71-person Kaunas City Council.

 At that time, Kaunas also had a large Polish minority, which by 1919 constituted a majority (42%, compared to 31% for Jews and 16% for Lithuanians).
 Poles had their own schools, sports clubs (Sparta Kaunas), and press.
-However, the Lithuanian authorities at the time were chauvinistic and blocked the development of both the Polish and Jewish minorities.
-In 1923, signs in Polish were banned, and in the following years, schools were closed and sports clubs, were banned attacks and pogroms against the Polish population occurred (including in 1926 and 1930), which ended after 1938 when the Polish authorities issued an ultimatum to Lithuania.
+However, following the 1919 Polish coup attempt and Poland's annexation of Vilnius Region in 1922, the Lithuanian authorities at the time were chauvinistic and blocked the development of both the Polish and Jewish minorities.
+In 1923, signs in Polish were banned, and in the following years, schools were closed and sports clubs were banned, attacks and pogroms against the Polish population occurred (including in 1926 and 1930), which ended after 1938 when the Polish authorities issued an ultimatum to Lithuania.

 Initially prior to World War II, Lithuania declared neutrality.
 However, on 7 October 1939, the Lithuanian delegation departed to Moscow, where it later had to sign the Soviet–Lithuanian Mutual Assistance Treaty because of the unfavorable situation.
 The treaty resulted in five Soviet military bases with 20,000 troops established across Lithuania in exchange for Lithuania's historical capital Vilnius.
 According to the Lithuanian Minister of National Defence Kazys Musteikis, Lithuanian Minister of Foreign Affairs Juozas Urbšys initially told that Lithuanians refused Vilnius Region as well as the Russian garrisons, but the nervous Joseph Stalin replied, "No matter if you take Vilnius or not, the Russian garrisons will enter Lithuania anyway".
 He also informed Juozas Urbšys about the Soviet–German secret protocols and showed maps of the spheres of influence.
 Two of the military bases with thousands of Soviet soldiers were established close to Kaunas in Prienai and Gaižiūnai.
 Despite the takeover of Vilnius, the Presidency and the Government remained in Kaunas.